godotengine/godot-docs/classes/class_tree.rst

 **Inherits:** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Control to show a tree of items.
+A control used to show a set of internal :ref:`TreeItem<class_TreeItem>`\ s in a hierarchical structure.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This shows a tree of items that can be selected, expanded and collapsed.
-The tree can have multiple columns with custom controls like text editing, buttons and popups.
+A control used to show a set of internal :ref:`TreeItem<class_TreeItem>`\ s in a hierarchical structure.
+The tree items can be selected, expanded and collapsed.
+The tree can have multiple columns with custom controls like :ref:`LineEdit<class_LineEdit>`\ s, buttons and popups.
 It can be useful for structured displays and interactions.

 Trees are built via code, using :ref:`TreeItem<class_TreeItem>` objects to create the structure.
-They have a single root but multiple roots can be simulated if a dummy hidden root is added.
+They have a single root, but multiple roots can be simulated with :ref:`hide_root<class_Tree_property_hide_root>`:

 .. tabs::